Vijju-1704/delta-demo/README.md

-this is the delta demo.
+this is the delta demo for git and gitub.

+# Teacher
+vijay

+# student
+rakesh